zenml-io/template-e2e-batch/README.md

 In this example, we are implementing promotion based on metric comparison to decide on the spot and avoid more complex approaches like Champion/Challengers shadow deployments.
 In other projects, other promotion techniques and strategies can be used.

-To achieve this we would retrieve the model registry version from [Model Registry](https://docs.zenml.io/stacks-and-components/component-guide/model-registries): latest (the one we just trained) and current (the one having a proper tag).
+To achieve this we would retrieve the model version from the Model Control Plane: latest (the one we just trained) and current (the one having a proper tag).
 Next, we need to deploy both model objects using [Model Deployer](https://docs.zenml.io/stacks-and-components/component-guide/model-deployers) and run predictions on the testing set for both of them.
-Next, we select which one of the model registry versions has a better metric value and associate it with the inference tag.
+Next, we select which one of the model registry versions has a better metric value.
+If the newly trained model is performing better we promote it to the inference stage in the Model Control Plane.

-As a last step we promote the current Model Control Plane version to the inference stage if a promotion decision was made.
-By doing so we ensure that the best Model Control Plane version would be used for inference later on and ensure seamless integration of relevant artifacts from training pipeline in the batch inference pipeline.
+By doing so we ensure that the best-performing version will be used for inference later on and ensure seamless integration of relevant artifacts from the training pipeline in the batch inference pipeline.

 ### [Continuous Deployment] Batch Inference
 The Batch Inference pipeline is designed to run with inference Model Control Plane version context.
 This ensures that we always infer only on quality-assured Model Control Plane version and provide seamless integration of required artifacts created during training of this Model Control Plane version.